Description and Brand Names

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of crisaborole ointment in children.
-However, safe and efficacy have not been established in children younger than 2 years of age.
+However, safety and efficacy have not been established in children younger than 3 months of age.

 Although appropriate studies on the relationship of age to the effects of crisaborole ointment have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.